Hereditarily indecomposable continua as generic mathematical structures: Introduction

-In Section~\ref{sec:fraisse} we build a framework for abstract approximate Fraïssé theory in the context of MU-categories, which generalizes abstract discrete Fraïssé theory, which in turn generalizes both the classical Fraïssé theory for first-order structures and embeddings as well as the projective Fraïssé theory for topological first-order structures and quotients developed by Irwin and Solecki (see Remarks~\ref{rm:discrete_fraisse}, \ref{rm:classical_fraisse}, \ref{rm:projective_fraisse}).
-We usually start with a pair $\K ⊆ \L$ of MU-categories of “small” and “large” objects, respectively.
-The core of the theory consists of Theorem~\ref{thm:fraisse_limit} characterizing the unique Fraïssé limit equivalently as a cofinal homogeneous object, cofinal projective object, and an $\L$-limit of a Fraïssé sequence in $\K$, and of Theorem~\ref{thm:fraisse_category} characterizing when a Fraïssé sequence exists in $\K$ (which depends only on $\K$).
-The characterization of the Fraïssé limit holds under several assumptions leading to the notion of free completion---namely, $\tuple{\K, \L}$ is a free completion if $\L$ as an MU-category essentially arose by freely and continuously adding limits of sequences to $\K$.
-We discuss in detail how to prove that a given pair is a free completion.
-We show that the pseudo-arc fits our framework and view it as a Fraïssé limit.
+\textbf{Fraïssé theory} (Section~\ref{sec:fraisse}).
+We build a framework for abstract approximate Fraïssé theory in the context of MU-categories.
+The usual setup consists of a pair $\K ⊆ \L$ of MU-categories of “small” and “large” objects, respectively. \begin{itemize} \item Our framework generalizes abstract discrete Fraïssé theory, which in turn generalizes both the classical Fraïssé theory for first-order structures and embeddings as well as the projective Fraïssé theory for topological first-order structures and quotients developed by Irwin and Solecki (see Remarks~\ref{rm:discrete_fraisse}, \ref{rm:classical_fraisse}, and \ref{rm:projective_fraisse}). \item The core of the theory consists of Theorem~\ref{thm:fraisse_limit} characterizing the unique Fraïssé limit equivalently as a cofinal homogeneous object, cofinal projective object, and an $\L$-limit of a Fraïssé sequence in $\K$, and of Theorem~\ref{thm:fraisse_category} characterizing when a Fraïssé sequence exists in $\K$ (which depends only on $\K$). \item The characterization of the Fraïssé limit holds under several assumptions leading to the notion of \emph{free completion} (Definition~\ref{def:free_completion}) – namely, $\tuple{\K, \L}$ is a free completion if $\L$ as an MU-category essentially arose by freely and continuously adding limits of sequences to $\K$.
+We discuss in detail how to prove that a given pair is a free completion – using the construction of the \emph{$σ$-closure} (Definition~\ref{def:sigma_closure}) under the assumption of \emph{$σ$-consistency} (Definition~\ref{def:sigma_consistent}). \item The pseudo-arc is a Fraïssé limit in our framework.
 This reproves the characterization by Irwin and Solecki.
-The established characterizations of the pseudo-arc are gathered in Theorem~\ref{thm:pseudo-arc}.
-Combining the previous with other results, we obtain a complete classification of full categories of connected polyhedra with a Fraïssé limit / generic object / cofinal object (Theorem~\ref{thm:polyhedra}).
+The established characterizations of the pseudo-arc are gathered in Theorem~\ref{thm:pseudo-arc}. \item We obtain a complete classification of full categories of connected polyhedra with a Fraïssé limit / generic object / cofinal object (Theorem~\ref{thm:polyhedra}). \end{itemize}